s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-self-hate-and-regrets.markdown

 You wouldn't buy a product if you knew a better alternative is available in the market for a similar or lower price.
 You wouldn't trust a person if you knew they are going to betray.

 The point is, it is not possible to know everything.
 Don't beat yourself up for making a decision where the important information was hidden from you.
-You made the best decision based on what information had.
+You made the best decision based on what information you had and that's what any sane person does.
 I give you a gentle pat on your head for that, good job! *\~pat, pat\~*

 #### Our brains are flawed